Snipe76/IksI-Igul/README.md

 ## Live Demo

-You can play the game here: [Live Demo Link]
+You can play the game here: https://snipe76.github.io/IksI-Igul/

 ## Getting Started